• Simple AWS

 We're going to use the following AWS services:

-• API Gateway: We already learned about API Gateway in a previous issue.
-In case you need a reminder, it's a managed service that makes it easy to create, publish, and manage APIs for your services.
-In last week's issue I suggested we should use it to expose our microservices, but I'll start this issue assuming you didn't do that (because I didn't really give you a strong reason to do it).
+• API Gateway: It's a managed service that makes it easy to create, publish, and manage APIs for your services.
+In another article I suggested we should use it to expose our microservices, but I'll start this article assuming you didn't do that.

 • Cognito: It’s a user management service that provides authentication, authorization, and user management capabilities.
 In our case, we use Cognito to manage user authentication and maintain their roles and permissions.
 Cognito lets us implement sign up and sign in, and when a user tries to access the course catalog, Cognito ensures that they are authenticated.